sansi-zhang/E2SRLF/README.md

 ## Requirement

 - PyTorch >= 1.13.0, torchvision >= 0.15.0.
 The code is tested with python=3.8, cuda=11.0.
-- A GPU with enough memory
+- A GPU with enough memory.
+- The disparity range is [-4, 4], which means our dilation rate is set to 9.

 ## Datasets